deekshithh/tutorial-react/base-features.md

 The state is an instance of React Component Class can be defined as an object of a set of observable properties that control the behavior of the component.
 In other words, the State of a component is an object that holds some information that may change over the lifetime of the component.

+State simply is a property of the component class, you have to call it state  though - the name is not optional.
+You can then access it via *this.state* in your class JSX code (which you return in the required render()  method).

 Actually, only changes in props  and/ or state  trigger React to re-render your components and potentially update the DOM in the browser

 ```javascript